Purvanshsingh/News-For-You/README.md

 # News-For-You
-News For You is a python Flask based Web Scrapping Applicaton
+News For You is a python Flask based Web Scrapping Applicaton, Which scraps the top 5 news from the three Websites based on the keyword you enter.

+Websites Scrapped :
+1) NDTV
+2) INDIA TODAY
+3) INDIAN EXPRESS

 Project is live https://news4u.herokuapp.com/